When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Grinders can cut, sand, polish, buff, machine, and deburr with ease.
-This is thanks to the array of different attachments available.
-It makes a grinder one of the most versatile tools in your arsenal.
+Grinders are aggressive tools built to cut, sand, polish, buff, and deburr hard materials.
+Their high RPM (revolutions per minute) and wide array of attachments make the grinder one of the most versatile power tools in your collection.

 Features Grinder Sander